-You want your home to entice all perspective buyers, and maybe you’ve been inspired by the interior design trends you’ve seen on TV, magazines or Instagram.
+You want your home to entice all prospective buyers, and maybe you’ve been inspired by the interior design trends you’ve seen on TV, magazines or Instagram.
 Replicating some of the most popular home renovations and trends can backfire when it comes time to selling your home.

 Buyers want to picture themselves in a home, and very specific style choices can prevent this.
 If you consult a property stylist like BOWERBIRD, we’ll suggest you remove all of the individual touches that you loved, in order to maximise the value of your home.